• LAUNCH YOUR DREAM

 I had to change.
 I had to start over.

 I needed to find out what was wrong and build a new life.
-This quest lead me to start 8 Women Dream to study the habits of people who successfully dream big dreams.
-In the past three years I have discovered that I am tenacious, resilient, determined, brave, smart and tough.
+This quest leads me to study the habits of people who successfully dream big dreams.
+In the past three years, I have discovered that I am tenacious, resilient, determined, brave, smart, and tough.

 1. Give yourself permission to work on your dream.